francevarotz98/QuickyNews/README.md

   <img class="shadowed" src="howto_numberSaved.png" width="297" >

-    In this case, the number is set to 19, and it has a range of [14,53].
+    In this case, the number is set to 26, and it has a range of [14,53].
     [These minimum and maximum depend on the available space of the device (in my case I only have 320 MB of free space)].

-    When the user will reach 9 saved news (which is 19-10), an alert will be prompted ( We call this as " First phase: Warning " -> we warn the user BEFORE he loses his saved data, so that he becomes acquinted of the potential danger):
+    When the user will reach 16 saved news (which is equal to 26-10), an alert will be prompted ( We call this as " First phase: Warning " -> we warn the user BEFORE he loses his saved data, so that he becomes acquinted of the potential danger):